History of Science

 General Examination — The General Examination, which is oral, is to be taken at the end of the fourth term, or the very beginning of the fifth term.
 No encyclopedic command of detail is expected.
 Rather, the general exam committee will seek evidence of an understanding of the main intellectual developments within a field of science, familiarity with the chief historiographic traditions associated with a particular content area, and the ability to set a particular field of science within its institutional, political, and social contexts.

 The general examination includes ordinarily three or, occasionally, four fields.
 The number and definition of the fields is determined by the student in consultation with her or his advisor.
 At least two (2) fields should be in history of science and directed by faculty in the department or people otherwise designated by the department.
 All general examinations must include at least one outside field.
-For a general examination comprising four fields, possible combinations include (but are not limited to):
+Possible combinations include (but are not limited to):

 - Two fields in history of science and two fields in history